ctf16/steamapi/README.md

 To run the automated validation and testing script, you must be in the `pq-readiness/api_security/k3d-api-nginx-ingress` directory.

-The `validate_tests.sh` script automates starting the cluster and doing some basic tests over both HTTP (port 80) and HTTPS (port 443), as well as basic validation to ensure the proper certificate is being used by the ingress controller.
+The `autotest.sh` script automates starting the cluster and doing some basic tests over both HTTP (port 80) and HTTPS (port 443), as well as basic validation to ensure the proper certificate is being used by the ingress controller.
 It also provides some instructions on how to inspect the TLS handshake packets using Wireshark, with automated packet capture for a single HTTPS query handled by the script.

 Due to the nature of capturing packets on port 443 (HTTPS), the script must be run as root.